one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - A guide can be found [here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#creating-the-usb)
 - Download [OpenCore 0.6.0](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.6.0) and copy only the files shown in [this screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Images/Required%20Files%20From%20OC.png) to your flash drive, keeping the folder structure as seen in the image
 - Download all of the [required files](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#required-files)
-  - Be sure to make any edits mentioned - particularly to config.plist and VoodooRMI.kext
+  - Be sure to make any edits mentioned - particularly to config.plist and VoodooI2CSynaptics.kext
 - Move the required files to their appropriate locations on your installer flash drive
    - Your EFI folder should look like [this](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Images/EFI.png) - make sure all of the files are there (leave out the 4 highlighted WiFi/Bluetooth kexts if you're using a BCM94360NG)
 - Install your new WiFi card if you haven't already